CarolinaPB/population-structural-var-calling-smoove/README.md

 - CONTIGS_IGNORE - contigs to be excluded from SV calling (usually the small contigs)
 - SPECIES - species name to be used for VEP
 - PREFIX - prefix for the created files
+- NUM_CHRS - number of chromosomes for your species (necessary for plink). ex: 38

 If you want the results to be written to this directory (not to a new directory), comment out or remove
 ```